-Portfolio Recovery Associates, the second largest debt buyer in the US, issued an annual report last year containing an interesting message from CEO Steve Fredrickson:
+Portfolio Recovery Associates, the second largest debt buyer in the US, issued an annual report in 2014 containing an interesting message from CEO Steve Fredrickson:

 We do not charge interest on U.S. accounts, except in rare cases in which a court mandates an interest award in a legal case.
 This helps give light at the end of the tunnel to consumers and permits them an opportunity to focus on paying down a fixed sum over time.